avpavlov/short-urls/README.md

     cd short-urls
     sbt "runMain HttpServer <hostname>[:<port>]"

-Server will be available http://localhost:port
+Server will be available at http://localhost:port